Oscar-Laurent/ToF-SIMS_Article/README.md

 1. Loading the data from the data/ directory.
 2. Running the respective scripts for preprocessing (data_processing.R) and analysis (e.g., peaks_decomposition.py).
 3. Generating figures using the figures_generation.py script.

+## Contact
+For any questions or collaborations, please feel free to reach out to the authors:

+* Oscar Laurent (UCLouvain) – oscar.laurent@uclouvain.be
+* Arnaud Delcorte (UCLouvain) – arnaud.delcorte@uclouvain.be
+* Damien P. Debecker (UCLouvain) – damien.debecker@uclouvain.be